Inedo/inedo-docs/Content/proget/sca/policies.md

 #### Packages with Multiple Licenses
 If a package has multiple licenses detected, this means that the consumer can choose which license they'd like to use.
 When this is the case, ProGet will use the *more compliant* license for evaluation purposes.
 For example, if a package is dual-licensed with GPL and MIT, it would still be considered compliant if GPL licenses were noncompliant and MIT licenses were compliant.

-### Listed & Deprecated Rules
+### Other Rules (Listed, Deprecated, Latest Patch)

-ProGet includes two additional rules that can help determine compliance.
+ProGet includes three additional rules that can help determine compliance.

 #### Unlisted Rule